 A player who incorrectly calls a winning split or a full house in a game is allowed to continue to play in that game.

-[Clause 10 inserted in Gazette 15 Feb 1994 p.
+[Clause 10 inserted by Gazette 15 Feb 1994 p.
 554.]

 11. Late calls by players

 A call by a player indicating a winning split or full house in a game will be accepted if it is made by the player at any time prior to the conclusion of the calling back of the numbers for that split game or game (as the case may be).